joeng03/Record-Contact-of-Customers-Digitally/README.md

 2. Reduces the wastage of paper
 3. Less manpower needed to supervise the customers

-*Format of the message the customers should follow: NAME,PHONE_NUMBER,TEMPERATURE (in a single message)
+*Customers should include their details in a single message, for example: NAME, PHONE_NUMBER, TEMPERATURE